mouseless/codestache/README.md

 - Code generation uses meta-data, while a Mustache template uses data, and this makes a huge difference.

-To given example how a Codestache template is readable, below is a comparison between Mustache and Codestache.
+To give an example of how a Codestache template is readable and easy to maintain, below is a comparison between Mustache and Codestache.

 ## Mustache is nice